Anthonykts/Unit_Commitment_FlexDemand/README.md

-# Flexible Demand and Unit Commitment in U.S. Electricity Markets
+# Unit Commitment with Flexible Demand in U.S. Electricity Markets

 This project explores the integration of flexible demand into the U.S. day-ahead electricity markets through a unit commitment framework.
 The model is designed to be general and agnostic, meaning it does not rely on specific technical characteristics of individual loads or consumers.
 This allows for flexible, scenario-based analyses and facilitates the evaluation of different demand response strategies without the need for detailed technical data for each load.
 The project aims to provide insights into how flexible demand can influence system operation, generation scheduling, and market outcomes in the U.S. electricity context.